Obtaining a Motorcycle Driver's Licence (Classes 6A, 6B and 6C)

 In case of poor weather, check to make sure your appointment has not been cancelled.

-The closed track road test may take place under light rain.
-You must plan the necessary equipment and wear adequate clothing to avoid postponing your test.
+The closed track test may take place under light rain.
+In addition to the mandatory protective gear, you must ensure that you have the appropriate equipment for the weather conditions and wear adequate clothing to avoid postponing your test.

 Safety first: